 Earlier this week, we posted about the growing #WeNeedDiverseBooks Movement.
 The movement is drawing worldwide attention to the need to have more diverse books.
 Particularly looking at diversity represented in children’s literature, this campaign gives voice to underserved communities.
 As part of this movement, we’d like to highlight some of our favorite Lulu children’s books that celebrate diversity.

-Dakota’s Easter Wish by Vasilisa Hamilton
+Dakota’s Easter Wish

 More than anything, little Dakota wants to win Pleasant Mount Sunday school’s Easter egg hunt.
 Indeed, she was the only child who had never won.
 Dakota’s Easter Wish is the humorous but touching story of how a child’s quest for a prize leads to a “malodorous” outcome.
 This read-to-me book is especially suited for children ages 3 to 8.
 Written by Vasilisa Hamilton, illustrations by Kerry McCaughan.

-The Pink Monkey by Kari Wells
+The Pink Monkey

 I’ll Find A Way is an inspiring non-fiction story of Alejandro’s perseverance and inner strength.
 This book will inspire and encourage young readers who are facing any type of disability in their lives to follow their dreams no matter how great the obstacles.